CS340-21/oss/nmize1.md

 86u-merlin does not seem to be open to contributions.
 All 21 commits are from the same person.

 DIR882A1-GPL also isn't open to contributions.
 All commits were on the same day and by the same person.

+Sprint 3:

+The vulnerability exists in pngread.c and pngrutil.c and was fixed in 2017.
+86u-merlin uses a version of pngread.c from 2010, so the vulnerability does still exist in this program.

+The vulnerability exists in http_auth.c and mod-auth.t.
+Upon inspecting these files in DIR882A1-GPL, they don't contain the fixes that were pushed to Lighttpd in 2011, so the vulnerability still exists.